Ultrasonic Distance Sensors

 How It Works

-Using the known speed of sound in air (approx. 343 m/s at 20°C), the distance is calculated using the formula: $$Distance = (Time \times SpeedOfSound) / 2$$.
-The division by 2 is necessary because the sound travels to the object and back.
+Using the speed of sound in air (about 343 m/s at 20°C), distance comes from this formula: $$Distance = (Time \times SpeedOfSound) / 2$$.
+Divide by 2 because the sound travels to the object and back.

 Real-World Applications